noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 [Geez!
 Can’t you feel the frightening amount of magic power you’re releasing everywhere?!
-Isis, Shalltear, Megiddo and Magnawell, what in the world did you all think you’re doing!!?!
+Isis, Shalltear, Megiddo and Magnawell, what in the world did you all think you’re doing?!
 If I hadn’t come, this whole area would have been wiped out!!!]

 [...I’m sorry...]